 Europeans Requiring Passports

 Certain Europeans need passports or other national ID to travel between any two European countries.
 Passports or equivalent IDs are required to check in at European airports, even for flights within Europe.
 If your passport is from a European country that is within neither the Schengen Area nor the European Union, you will need to carry a passport when traveling within Europe.
-As of January 2018, Montenegro, Serbia, Turkey, the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina and Kosovo were not part of the European Union or the Schengen Area.
+As of January 2018, Montenegro, Serbia, Turkey, the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina and Kosovo are the only non-E.U. and non-Schengen countries that this applies to.